Pillars of Eternity: Reception

 Pillars of Eternity's graphics and artwork were well received.
 Gameplanet called the art design in the game "excellent".
 Game Informer said that the game's maps are "thoughtfully crafted", and that the detail on the characters and their equipment is "incredible".
 Metro noted the game's higher resolution than older isometric games such as Baldur's Gate, saying that it benefits its "gorgeous" artwork.
 The review also praised the game's lighting and particle effects.
 The Escapist said that the spell effects in the game are "quite visually impressive" and that the character models are an improvement from traditional isometric games; however, the reviewer said that the backgrounds are not as impressive as "some of the more picturesque older titles".
 IGN criticized the game's art style, calling it "dated".
 Gameplanet found the game's voice acting to be "excellent" and free of over-acting.
 Game Informer echoed this statement, and also wrote that the game's sound and music is "delicate and beautiful".

 GameSpot called Pillars of Eternity's writing "lovely".
 Particular praise was given by the reviewer to the character of the Grieving Mother, whose personal story he said was intriguing and "mysterious".
 PC Gamer also praised the writing, saying that it is "rich" and "evocative".
 Destructoid praised the plot and the world's reactivity to the player, writing, "the main plot is packed with twists and surprises with staggering ramifications for a world players will feel they have become part of."
 An IGN reviewer found characters in the game, both major and minor, to have well-developed characterization, but found it annoying that only some characters have voice acting.
 Eurogamer criticized the game for lack of humor compared with Baldur's Gate and Morte from Planescape: Torment, called the quests as "fairly stock" and the characters "forgettable".

 Sales

-In October 2015, Obsidian and Paradox confirmed that more than 500,000 copies were sold.
-As of February 2016, the game had sold over 700,000 copies.
+In October 2015, Obsidian and Paradox confirmed that the game had sold over 500,000 units.
+By February 2016, it had sold over 700,000 units.